Goran Jelisić: Memorial

-Since 2023, the non-governmental agency UDIK has demanded that Brčko District authorities place a memorial plaque in the Zanatski Center in Brčko commemorating Jelisić's execution of two Muslims at the site, Hajrudin Muzurović and Husein Kršo, on 7 May 1992.
+Since 2023, the non-governmental agency UDIK has demanded that Brčko District authorities place a memorial plaque in the Zanatski Center in Brčko commemorating Jelisić's execution of two Bosniaks at the site, Hajrudin Muzurović and Husein Kršo, on 7 May 1992.
 According to the organization, photographs of the victims would testify to the war crimes and ethnic cleansing of Brčko.

 On 7 May 2024, UDIK with the members of the Muzurović and Kršo families laid flowers at the place of the murder.
 It was the first commemoration held in street of Zanatski Center in Brčko which Goran Jelisić used as an execution ground.
-The following year, UDIK published an obituary in Oslobođenje dedicated to victims with the message that the crime scene was not marked.
+The following years, UDIK have been publishing an obituary in daily Oslobođenje dedicated to victims with the message that the crime scene was not marked.